openforis/sepal-doc/docs/source/cookbook/classification.rst

 .. tip::

     For this example, we will use a public asset created with the **Optical mosaic** tool from SEPAL.
-It's a Sentinel-2 mosaic of Eastern Province in Zambia during the dry season from 2012 to 2020.
+It's a Sentinel-2 mosaic of Eastern Province in Zambia during the dry season from 2012 to 2021.
 Multiple bands are available.

     Use the following asset name if you want to reproduce our workflow: :code:`projects/sepal-cookbook/assets/classification/zmb-eastern_2012_2021`

 Image bands
 ###########

 Once an asset has been selected, SEPAL will load its bands in the interface.
-You can use any band that is native to the image as input for the classification process.
-Simply click on the band name to select them.
-The selected bands are summarized in the expansion panel title (**1**) and displayed in gold in the pane content (**2**).
+You can use any band that is native to the image as input for the classification.
+Open the :guilabel:`Select bands...` dropdown and click a band name to add it (the highlighted option).
+Each selected band then appears as a removable chip in the **Image bands** panel.

 In this example, we selected the following:

 -   :code:`red`
 -   :code:`nir`
--   :code:`swir`
+-   :code:`swir1`
 -   :code:`green`

 .. thumbnail:: ../_images/cookbook/classification/native_bands.png
     :group: classification-recipe
-    :title: Select :code:`red`, :code:`nir`, :code:`swir`, and :code:`green` from the source image.
+    :title: Select :code:`red`, :code:`nir`, :code:`swir1`, and :code:`green` from the source image.

 Derived bands
 #############

 The analysis is not limited to natively available bands.
 SEPAL can also build additional derived bands on-the-fly.

 Select :btn:`<fa-solid fa-plus> Derived bands` at the bottom of the pop-up window and select the deriving method.
-This will add a a new panel to the expansion panel with the selected method name (**1**).
-The selected method will be applied to the selected bands.
+This adds a new panel named after the selected method (e.g. **Normalized difference**).
+The method will be applied to the bands you add to that panel.

 .. note::

-    If more than two bands are selected, the operation will be applied to the Cartesian product of the bands.
-If you select bands :math:`A`, :math:`B` and :math:`C`, and apply the :code:`Difference` derived bands, you'll add three bands to your analysis:
+    If you select two bands, :math:`A` and :math:`B`, and apply the **Normalized difference** derived band, you'll add one band to your analysis:

-    -   :math:`A - B`
-    -   :math:`A - C`
-    -   :math:`B - C`
+    -   :math:`(A - B) / (A + B)`

+    Selecting more than two bands applies the operation to each pair of them.

 .. thumbnail:: ../_images/cookbook/classification/derived_bands.png
     :group: classification-recipe